tprochnow/webpage/content/authors/admin/_index.md

 - Visitors
 ---

 Meg Patterson is an Assistant Professor in the Department of Health and Kinesiology at Texas A&M University.
 Her research focuses on using network analysis to measure how social and spatial networks impact the overall wellbeing of individuals and communities.
-Her training in research methods and network analysis provides ample opportunities to design, conduct, and collaborate on a variety of studies within behavioral science.
-Most recently, this has involved using a network perspective to study compulsive exercise and body satisfaction among sorority members, interpersonal violence on college campuses, addiction recovery communities, adolescent physical activity, and inner-city risk networks for long-haul truck drivers, among others.